MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/listeners-client-connectivity-application-failover.md

 Connections are automatically routed to the read-only replica if the following are true:

--   At least one secondary replica is set to read-only access, and each read-only secondary replica and the primary replica are configured to support read-only routing.
-For more information, see [To Configure Availability Replicas for Read-Only Routing](#ConfigureARsForROR), later in this section.
+-   At least one secondary replica is set to read-only access, and each read-only secondary replica and the primary replica are [configured to support read-only routing](configure-read-only-routing-for-an-availability-group-sql-server).

 -   The connection string references a database involved in the Availability Group.
 An alternative to this would be the login used in the connection has the database configured as its default database.
 For more information, see [this article on how the algorithm works with read-only routing](https://blogs.msdn.microsoft.com/mattn/2012/04/25/calculating-read_only_routing_url-for-alwayson/).